 There are two models for using VPC Network Peering in a lift-and-shift architecture.
 One is with a "pure" hub-and-spoke architecture, and the other is in a hub-and-spoke architecture with transitivity—where traffic from one spoke can reach another spoke.
 The following sections provide details about how to use VPC Network Peering with these different architectures.

-A hub-and-spoke architecture is a popular model for VPC connectivity using VPC Network Peering.
+A hub-and-spoke architecture is a popular model for VPC connectivity that uses VPC Network Peering.
 This model is useful when an enterprise has various applications that need to access a common set of services, such as logging or authentication.
 The model is also useful if the enterprise needs to implement a common set of security policies for traffic that's exiting the network through the hub.
 In a pure hub-and-spoke model, the traffic exchange between the spokes (known as transitive traffic) is disallowed.
 Figure 4 shows a pure hub-and-spoke architecture that uses VPC Network Peering to connect the spokes to the hub.
 For implementation guidelines for building hub-and-spoke networks, see Networking in the Security foundations blueprint.

 However, If you don't need VPC-level separation, you can use a Shared VPC architecture, which might provide a simpler model for some enterprises that are just starting on Google Cloud.